On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Introduction

+We should point out that the weighted $\ANN$ queries studied in this paper can be used to solve the {\em expected nearest neighbor} (ENN) queries for uncertain query points under $L_1$ metric.
+In each ENN query, an uncertain point $Q$ is given with $m$ different locations and each location $q$ is associated with a probability $w(q)$ of being the true location of $Q$, and the query asks for the point in $P$ that has the smallest expected distance to $Q$.
+Agarwal {\em et al.} \cite{ref:AgarwalNe12} gave the first nontrivial methods for answering exact or approximate ENN queries under $L_1$, $L_2$, and the squared Euclidean distance, with provable performance guarantees.
+We have mentioned their exact top-1 query algorithm on $L_1$ metric earlier.
+Other formulations on nearest neighbor queries over uncertain data have also been studied in \cite{ref:AgarwalNe12} and elsewhere, e.g., \cite{ref:AgarwalNe13,ref:BeskalesEf08,ref:ChengPr08,ref:ChengUV10,ref:LjosaAP07,ref:YuenSu10}.

+For the top-$k$ $\AFN$ queries, to the best of our knowledge, we are not aware of any previous work on the weighted queries.
+For unweighted queries, Gao {\em et al.} \cite{ref:GaoAg11} gave heuristic algorithms using R-trees for the $L_2$ metric.
+For the $L_1$ metric, Ahn {\em et al.} \cite{ref:AhnGr13} also extended their techniques to top-$k$ $\AFN$ queries with the same time bounds, assuming that the maximum value $m$ is known for all queries.
+For $k=1$, farthest Voronoi diagrams \cite{ref:AurenhammerVo00} can be used for answering top-1 $\AFN$ queries.

-In the following, in Section \ref{sec:1d}, we give our results in the 1-D space, which are generalized to the 2-D space in Section \ref{sec:2d}.
+The rest of the paper is organized as follows.
+In Section \ref{sec:1d}, we give our results in the 1-D space, which are generalized to the 2-D space in Section \ref{sec:2d}.
 One may view Section \ref{sec:1d} as a ``warm-up'' for Section \ref{sec:2d}.
+Section \ref{sec:AFN} extends our techniques to solve the $\AFN$ queries.
 Section \ref{sec:conclusion} concludes the paper.

-For simplicity of discussion, we make a general position assumption that no two points in $P\cup Q$ have the same $x$- or $y$-coordinate for any query $Q$; we also assume no two points of $P$ have the same expected distance to $Q$.
-Our techniques can be easily extended to the general case.
+For simplicity of discussion, we make a general position assumption that no two points in $P\cup Q$ have the same $x$- or $y$-coordinate for any query $Q$; we also assume no two points of $P$ have the same aggregate distance to $Q$.
+Our techniques can be extended to the general case without these assumptions, although the discussion would be more tedious.